camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/out-of-the-box-connectors/kafka.md

 id: kafka
 title: Kafka Connector
 sidebar_label: Kafka Connector
-description: The Kafka Connector allows you to connect your BPMN service with Kafka.
+description: The Kafka Producer Connector allows you to connect your BPMN service with Kafka.
 Learn how to create a Kafka Producer Connector and make it executable.
 ---

 import Tabs from "@theme/Tabs";